frncsdrk/node-red-contrib-linux-memory/CONTRIBUTING.md

 ## Credits

-If you want to get mentioned in the `CREDITS` file open a pull request with the change or open an issue specifying the details.
+If you want to get mentioned in the `CREDITS`-file open a pull request with the change or open an issue specifying the details.